KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

     const float grid_thickness{20.0f};
 };

 //!
-Contains all the function that will be used for logic  and factory namespace
+Contains all the functions used for logic and factory namespace
 {
     //!
 Factory for creating a tic-tac-toe grid